ylesia-wu/cse15l-lab-reports/lab-report-5.md

 I just changed `index1` near the end of the method to `index2`, and that was it!

-4. All the necessary information was incorporated into the conversation above.
+Step 4.
+All the necessary information was incorporated into the conversation above.

 ### Part 2 - Reflection